meterXu/selenium-ide/docs/api/plugins/system.md

 ### `POST /register`

-Used to register your plugin with Selenium IDE, this way the IDE knows of your plugin's existence, see [registering the plugin](../../plugins/plugins-getting-started#registering-the-plugin).
+Used to register your plugin with JetRecord, this way the IDE knows of your plugin's existence, see [registering the plugin](../../plugins/plugins-getting-started#registering-the-plugin).

 ### `POST /log`